benknoble/plink/README.md

 Dotfiles are files under the make macro `$(LINKS)`.
 Due to the generation rule, if `$(LINKS)` is not set, the current directory is used.
 This can be useful to put all dotfiles under a directory named, e.g., `dots`.
-Then you want to include a link in your Plink file like
+Then you want to include a line in your Plink file like

     LINKS = dots/